-Raise the swingarm slightly to be able to mount the screw more easily.
+Raise the wheel slightly to be able to mount the screw more easily.

-- Position the left frame protector. - Insert the right frame protector from below and push it to the rear - Mount and tighten screws 8 with the washers.
+- Position the left frame protector. - Insert the right frame protector from below and push it to the rear. - Mount and tighten screws (8) with the washers.
 Guideline